alidaoud/HexagonGame/Project6/ReadMe.txt

-All the check cases have become finished (all the diagonals with their companions from inverse diagonals are working now)
+both single and double effect are working with all columns and their companions from diagonals and inverse diagonals